MionKit/Benchmarks/README.md

 ## What's tested

-Wwe are not just testing a simple "hello world" echo, we are testing something more typical of api requests.
+We are not just testing a simple "hello world", we are testing a more realistic scenario of api requests.

-The test consist of an `updateUser` request where the fields must be validated, the `lastUpdate` field is a date that must be transformed to a JS Date (deserialized), and the same user must be sent back with the an updated `lastUpdate`.
+The test consist of an `updateUser` request where the fields of the user must be validated, the `lastUpdate` field is a date that must be transformed into a JS Date (deserialized), and the same user must be returned back with an updated `lastUpdate` to the time of the request.

 ```ts
 export interface User {